-- 12.01 During each year of continuous service in the employ of the Employer, a regular full-time or regular part-time employee shall earn entitlement to a vacation with pay. - 12.02 All regular employees shall be entitled to access available vacation banks in accordance's of the Collective Agreement. - 12.03 The rate at which such entitlement is earned shall be earned as follows: - a) during the first (1st) to fifth (5th) years of employment, an employee earns a vacation of fifteen (15) working days at 6.12% vacation pay; - b) during the sixth (6th) to ninth (9th) years of employment, an employee earns a vacation of twenty (20) working days at 8% vacation pay; - c) during the tenth (10th) and subsequent years of employment, an employee earns a vacation of twenty-five (25) working days at 10% vacation pay. - 12.04 Vacation time shall not be carried over from year to year.
+- 12.01 During each year of continuous service in the employ of the Employer, a regular full-time or regular part-time employee shall earn entitlement to a vacation with pay. - 12.02 All regular employees shall be entitled to access available vacation banks in accordance's of the Collective Agreement. - 12.03 The rate at which such entitlement is earned shall be earned as follows: - a) during the first (1st) to fifth (5th) years of employment, an employee earns a vacation of fifteen (15) working days at 6.12% vacation pay; - b) during the sixth (6th) and subsequent years of employment, an employee earns a vacation of twenty (20) working days at 8% vacation pay; - 12.04 Vacation time shall not be carried over from year to year.
 In special circumstances, employees may request a vacation carry over which will be considered on a case by case basis and shall not be unreasonably withheld.